Stable nuclide: List of stable nuclides

-^ Tantalum-180m is a "metastable isotope" meaning that it is an excited nuclear isomer of tantalum-180.
+^ Tantalum-180m is a "metastable isotope", meaning it is an excited nuclear isomer of tantalum-180.
 See isotopes of tantalum.
-However, the half-life of this nuclear isomer is so long that it has never been observed to decay, and it thus occurs as an "observationally nonradioactive" primordial nuclide, as a minor isotope of tantalum.
-This is the only case of a nuclear isomer which has a half-life so long that it has never been observed to decay.
+However, the half-life of this nuclear isomer is so long that it has never been observed to decay, and it thus is an "observationally stable" primordial nuclide, a rare isotope of tantalum.
+This is the only nuclear isomer with a half-life so long that it has never been observed to decay.
 It is thus included in this list.